Author

 Martin Bucer

 Martin Bucer (1491–1551) was a German Reformed theologian and ecclesiastical reformer whose irenic approach to Protestant theology made him a pivotal mediating figure between Lutheran and Reformed traditions during the sixteenth-century Reformation.
 His extensive biblical commentaries and treatises on church discipline and Christian governance, including his influential *De Regno Christi*, shaped Reformed ecclesiology and influenced the development of Protestant thought across Europe and England.
-As a pastor in Strasbourg and later in England under Edward VI, Bucer demonstrated his commitment to practical theological reform, advocating for church discipline, scriptural authority, and the integration of Christian ethics into civil governance.
+Bucer's later years in England as a theological advisor to Edward VI left a lasting imprint on the Book of Common Prayer and the English Reformation, cementing his legacy as one of the most intellectually sophisticated and diplomatically engaged reformers of his era.

 Works in the Library